 The use of an independent person, referred to in the Act as the ‘Independent Aboriginal or Torres Strait Islander Entity for a Child’, is in line with the principle of Aboriginal and Torres Strait Islander self-determination.
 This requires practitioners to work closely with Aboriginal and Torres Strait Islander children and families to enable their participation in significant decisions that affect them.
-A placement decision is a significant decision.
+A decision about a care arrangement is a significant decision.

 Aboriginal and Torres Strait Islander children, young people and their families are best placed to identify a person who can help facilitate their participation in decisions that affect the child.

-Practitioners must offer the family the opportunity for an independent person to help to facilitate their participation in a placement decision.
+Practitioners must offer the family the opportunity for an independent person to help to facilitate their participation in a decision about a care arrangement.
 It is the child and family’s choice whether they have an independent person.
 If they are agreeable active efforts are required to support the family to make this possible.

 Ideas for engagement strategies